Configure Azure AD Join

 This week I had an interesting task to do, too much time invested in it and it was very important for me to share it with you, it is a good solution for organizations that have Office 365 and or applications in Windows Azure

-Just couple of words about Azure AD Join, one of amazing advantage we have in Windows 10 is the possibility to register a device on Windows Azure per device, we have several ‘hopes‘ to pass, we have to insert email address and password and then if there is any application also there mostly credential is required, unless you have configured SSO. by Azure AD Join we can register our machines in Azure AD, for real guys, your PC will register under our user name in Azure AD and then we will be to perform login automatically to office 365 without inserting credential.
+Just couple of words about Azure AD Join, one of amazing advantage we have in Windows 10 is the possibility to register a device on Windows Azure per device, we have several ‘hopes‘ to pass, we have to insert email address and password and then if there is any application also there mostly credential is required, unless you have configured SSO. by Azure AD Join we can register our machines in Azure AD, for real guys, your PC will register under our username in the Azure AD and then we will be to perform login automatically to office 365 without inserting credential.
 No doubt, deferentially amazing SSO feature, no ADSI is required or any other service, the requirements will show you later.

 Using this configuration we are allowing to users to perform SSO, regardless user’s device is registered in Office 365 or not. once the “AzureAdJoined” value is on YES it means that the configuration configured properly.